Peculiarities of the National Hunt: Themes

 The main theme in Peculiarities of the National Hunt is expectations vs. reality.
 The main character is met with disappointment when his attempt at a "Hunt" goes in a glaringly different direction than its historical predecessors.
 The film is filled with allusions and adaptations of folk tales about cases that could have happened during a real hunt.
 A set of Russian stereotypes was ridiculed: banya, vodka, bears.
-The film is full of paradoxical, anecdotal moments, which, although impossible in reality, nevertheless, in the context of the film, are perceived as authentic.
+The film is full of paradoxical, anecdotal moments, - such as Zen garden, a hunting policeman in uniform or blackman with a violin in the Russian outback, who intelligently asks for money in pure Russian - which, although impossible in reality, nevertheless, in the context of the film, are perceived as authentic.